20+ Greetings In Spanish You Have To Know In 2025: Formal, Informal And Farewell Spanish Greetings

 Effortless Answers

 The most common Spanish greeting is Hola.
 Another general word for greetings is Saludos which includes all types of hellos and goodbyes.
-Depending on the time of the day, you could use: Buenos días, buenas tardes or buenas noches.
+Depending on the time of the day, you could use: Buenos dĆas, buenas tardes or buenas noches.

-1. Meeting and Greeting Someone New in Spanish
+1. Meeting and greeting someone new in Spanish

 Learning how to greet someone in Spanish and mastering greetings chunks is the first milestone for someone eager to speak this vibrant language.